Bureau of Alcohol, Tobacco, Firearms and Explosives: Field divisions

-The ATF has 26 field offices across the nation in major cities.
-Those cities are: Atlanta, Baltimore, Boston, Charlotte, Chicago, Columbus (OH), Dallas, Denver, Detroit, Houston, Kansas City (MO), Los Angeles, Louisville, Miami, Nashville, New Orleans, New York City, Newark, Philadelphia, Phoenix, Salt Lake City, San Francisco, Seattle, St. Paul, Tampa, and Washington, D.C.
-Also, there are field offices in different countries such as Canada, Mexico, El Salvador, Colombia, Iraq, and in the Caribbean.
+ATF has 26 field divisions across the nation in major cities.
+Those cities are: Atlanta, Baltimore, Boston, Charlotte, Chicago, Columbus (OH), Dallas, Denver, Detroit, Houston, Kansas City (MO), Los Angeles, Louisville, Miami, Nashville, New Orleans, New York City, Newark, Philadelphia, Phoenix, San Francisco, Seattle, St. Paul, Tampa, and Washington, D.C.
+Also, there are field offices in different countries such as Canada, Mexico, El Salvador, Colombia, Iraq, Lithuania, and in the Caribbean.

 Regulation of firearms

 ATF is responsible for regulating firearm commerce in the United States.
-The bureau issues Federal Firearms Licenses (FFL) to sellers and conducts firearms licensee inspections.
+The bureau issues federal firearms licenses (FFL) to sellers and conducts firearms licensee inspections.
 The bureau is also involved in programs aimed at reducing gun violence in the United States, by targeting and arresting violent offenders who unlawfully possess firearms.
 ATF was also involved with the Youth Crime Gun Interdiction Initiative, which expanded tracing of firearms recovered by law enforcement and the ongoing Comprehensive Crime Gun Tracing Initiative.
-ATF also provides support to state and local investigators through the National Integrated Ballistic Identification Network (NIBIN) program.
+ATF also provides support to state and local investigators through the National Integrated Ballistic Information Network (NIBIN) program.

-In 2006, Congress made the ATF head subject to Senate confirmation; since then, only one nominee has not been blocked from heading the ATF in the Senate.
+In 2006, Congress made the ATF head subject to Senate confirmation and, until recently, only one nominee had not been blocked from heading ATF in the Senate.
+Steven Dettelbach became the second in July 2022 after being nominated by President Joe Biden.